Estate agents win legal action against regulator

 The EAAB, within 30 days of this order, file a report with the High Court and serve a copy on the applicants, to indicate:

-In how many of the applications rabove has the EAAB determined that a fidelity fund certificate will be issued;
+* In how many of the applications above has the EAAB determined that a fidelity fund certificate will be issued;

 She also ordered that the applicants are granted leave, should they allege that the EAAB has not complied with any part of this order, to set the matter down for further hearing by this Court on an urgent basis for the granting of further relief, on the papers already filed and such further papers as they may be advised to file.